ArthurSonzogni/chromiumos-platform2/dlcservice/docs/developer.md

 ## Create a DLC

-Introducing a DLC into Chrome OS involves adding an ebuild.
+Introducing a DLC into ChromeOS involves adding an ebuild.
 The ebuild file should inherit [dlc.eclass].
 Within the ebuild file the following variables should be set: